 The rooms are freshly whitewashed, with stone, polished concrete or wood detail.
 Most have fireplaces or a wood-burning stove, a couple have Jacuzzi baths, and all have a private balcony or veranda.
 Each sleeps 2-3, except Branches, which sleeps 4-5.
 Expect a mix of Greek rusticity (sheepskin rugs, chunky olive-wood shelves) with a playful injection of contemporary design (pink sinks, red phones and feature light bulbs).

 We stayed in Flowers, which had a cosy living room with sofa and balcony; a compact kitchen with pine cupboards; a polished concrete bathroom with a shower, big white oval washbasin and Korres toiletries; and a bedroom with a big comfy bed, subtle lighting and another balcony.
-Flowers can connect to a Double Room to create the Sky Apartment.
+Sky II can connect to Sky I (the double room) to create the Sky Apartment, sleeping up to 5.
 Slightly quirkier is Olive, with its open-plan living space and a larger-than-life rural wall-photo.
 We also liked Pomegranate, whose fabrics and brickwork provide splashes of namesake orange-red.

 - Air conditioning